 Travel agents are better connected and have special relationships with the travel industry than mere mortals like us who don’t have access.

-Things like free room upgrades, private guided tours, line cutting and cheaper premium airfares.
+They can sometimes get you free room upgrades, private guided tours, a better seat on an airplane, event tickets, line cutting and cheaper deals on premium airfares.

 8) A travel advisor will work hard to give you excellent customer service